 Based on the criterion of the degree of resemblance, there are two main kinds of assimilation; Partial assimilation and Total assimilation.
 In partial assimilation the target segment takes on some, but not all, of the characteristics of the source segment.
 In other words, the resulting assimilant and the assimilator are not identical.
 By contrast, total assimilation is the limiting case in which the target segment becomes identical to the source segment.
-In other words, the resulting assimilant becomes identical to the source segment.
-In other words, the resulting assimilant becomes identical to the source segment.
-In other words, the resulting assimilant becomes identical to the AB \rightarrow AA or AB \rightarrow BB.
+In other words, the resulting assimilant becomes identical to the assimilator.
+This can be expressed by the formula $AB \rightarrow AA$ or $AB \rightarrow BB$.